 - Resting from activities that caused the pain

 - Implementing proper stretching techniques

 - Surgery is typically a last resort, but is not uncommon

-To create a treatment plan specific to you for your heel pain, contact our specialty-trained doctors at Barrington Orthopedic Specialists by calling 847.230.4021 or click here to request an appointment.
+To create a treatment plan specific to you for your heel pain, contact our specialty-trained doctors at Barrington Orthopedic Specialists.